kearnz/autoimpute/README.md

-# autoimpute
+# AutoImpute
-Python package for Imputation Methods
+Python Package for Analysis and Implementation of Imputation Methods